Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

    In the middle of the circle, the current utilization is displayed in percent as well as in gigabyte.

     ![Data storage](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineroomDataStorage.png "[Data storage]")
-   >[INFO] Note that these figures are evaluated once a day.
+   >[Info] Note that these figures are evaluated once a day.

 4. If desired, refresh the current dashlet by clicking the [REFRESH] button to get the current figures.